 A “Subsidy” is an Advanced Premium Tax Credit from the IRS

-What this means is that you may get a reduced Health Insurance premium payment due to your income, the number of family members you are insuring, where in Nevada you live, your age, and if you smoke.
+This means that you may get a reduced Health Insurance premium payment due to your income, the number of family members you are insuring, where in Nevada you live and your age.
 The only way to get an Advanced Premium Tax Credit or “Subsidy” is to get a health insurance plan on the Public “Exchange” (Nevada Health Link).
 Your income will be checked with the IRS records and/or a Federal Database so if you claim a certain income, the Public “Exchange” will check your past years income tax records before you get approved for a subsidy.

 Call For FREE Help (702) 898-0554